 I am happy to get a huge update of the BirdWatch application out of the way.
-The changes are much more than what I would normally want to work on for a single article, but then again there is enough interesting stuff going on in this new version for multiple blog articles to come.
+The changes are a lot more than what I would normally have wanted to work in for a single article, but then again there is enough interesting stuff going on in this new version that calls for multiple blog articles.
 Initially this application was only meant to be an exercise in streaming information to web clients.
-But in the meantime I have noticed that this application can be useful and interesting beyond being a mere learning exercise.
+But along the way I noticed that this application can be useful and interesting beyond being a mere learning exercise.
 Let me explain what it has evolved to:

 Here is how it looks like:

-As you can see above, there is now a search bar which allows to narrow down the selection tweets the application reasons about.
+As you can see above, there is now a search bar which allows you to narrow down the selection of tweets the application reasons about.
 Any search result is bookmarkable, making it easy not only to revisit the search at a later time but also to pass around the link.
-A link represents the result for the query at the time of opening the link, not at the time of bookmarking it.
+A link represents the result for the query at the time the link is opened, not at the time it is bookmarked.
 The application will then load a user-selectable amount of recent tweets matching the search criteria plus any new match for as long as the browser window is open.

 Here are some examples.